JKL404/Twitter-API/README.md

 # Twitter-API

-Easily Search/Stream tweets in csv using Tweepy
+## SAVE TWEETS 🐦 IN CSV
+Easily collect tweet 🐦 data from Twitter in just one click

 ## Changes ssh/keys.py Variables
 Make sure to change all the keys with your twitter developer account keys.